 Note of interest: in 2018 grad students from the University of Illinois visited us as part of a study of native bees and there health.
 After spending the day at the Nusery we were told that they had never seen such healthy and abundant colonies of Native Bees.

-We stopped using weedkillers about 10 years ago and only use organic pesticides when absolutely necessary and only after the willow are finished blooming.
+We stopped using weedkillers about 10 years ago and only use organic pesticides when absolutely necessary and only after the willows are finished blooming.

 Sonia and Michael Dodge